nike8806/gbm/README.md

 - Firebase, params refactor.
 - Styles and SASS organization.
 - Mobile First.
-- Unit Testing.
-- Code coverage.
+- Finish the UT and improve the code coverage.
 - Dockerize.
 - Improve Linter